Michael Garschall

 Michael Garschall (born 1967) is an Austrian artistic director, cultural manager and theatre director.

 Career

-Garschall was born in Amstetten, Lower Austria andAufgewachsen in Blindenmarkt where he followed theatre studies and Medienpädagogik at the University of Vienna und sammelt erste Erfahrungen bei Festspielen, unter anderem als Regieassistent von Elfriede Ott and Heinz Ehrenfreund.
+Garschall was born in Amstetten, Lower Austria and grew up in Blindenmarkt where he followed theatre studies and Medienpädagogik at the University of Vienna und sammelt erste Erfahrungen bei Festspielen, unter anderem als Regieassistent von Elfriede Ott and Heinz Ehrenfreund.
 From 1994 until 1998, zeichnete er als Pressereferent der Anton Bruckner Private University in Linz für die Organisation von Veranstaltungen verantwortlich.
 2001 bis 2004 war er bei Steinway in Austria in Wien im Bereich Marketing und Organisation tätig.

 Autumn Days Blindenmarkt

 In 1990, while still a student, Garschall founded the operetta festival Herbsttage Blindenmarkt in his home municipality.
 Since its inception, more than 270,000 guests have attended this Mostviertel festival.
 Thanks to Garschall's commitment, the long-standing heart project of a modern venue for the Herbsttage Blindenmarkt could be realised with the opening of the Ybbsfeldhalle in 2016.
 The declared aim of the festival is the contemporary presentation of the operetta genre.
 Garschall repeatedly focuses on operetta rarities, whose productions are well received far beyond the borders of Lower Austria.
 Another characteristic feature is the successful combination of professional artists and amateurs from the region.

 In 2007, initiiert Garschall gemeinsam mit der Unternehmerin Hilde Umdasch die Sozialinitiative helfen mit kunst, um benachteiligten Menschen jedes Jahr den Besuch einer Operettenvorstellung zu ermöglichen.
 Seit 2019 hat er das Konzert für alle ins Leben gerufen, um potentielles Klassik-Publikum bei freiem Antritt anzuwerben.